 Abundance Mobile Vet

-Although the owner and sole proprietor of this business is Dr. Lawrence C. Mauer, a veterinarian who reportedly crushed a puppy to death in 2003, and many if not all of the practice consists of home visits from Dr. Mauer, his website suggests otherwise.
+Although the owner and sole proprietor of this business is Dr. Lawrence C. Mauer, a veterinarian who reportedly crushed a puppy to death in 2003, and many if not all of the practice consists of home visits from Dr. Mauer, the website appears to be concealing Dr. Mauer’s affiliation.
 There are images of attractive young women in scrubs (they are stock photos) in sleek, modern examination rooms.
 And, there’s even a video describing ‘the hospital’s’ offerings, which include, the video says, ‘surgical procedures..all in the comfort of your home.’
 What the video does not mention is that Mauer had his license placed on a 2-year stayed suspension in April 2017 by New York state’s Education Department’s Office of the Professions after he ‘admitted to the charge of doing exploratory surgery on a cat without a sufficient basis for said procedure,’ according to the enforcement action.
 There is also no mention of a 2003 report alleging that Mauer fatally crushed a puppy’s windpipe:

 Thorpe said that Mauer said to the little black dog, “You don’t bite the doctor,” and grabbed the dog’s neck and stomach, leaving the dog limp.